School of Education Syllabus Policies

 2. Canvas: Many instructors use Canvas as a classroom management tool for assignments, due dates and other important information.
 Candidates should expect to check Canvas regularly.

 3. Electronic communication: Candidates are expected to use their PLNU e-mail accounts to communicate with university personnel and instructors.
 Students should check their PLNU accounts regularly.
-Many instructors use E-class as a classroom management tool.
+Many instructors use Canvas as a classroom management tool.
 Students have access to the PLNU computers at Mission Valley, on main campus, Arcadia and Bakersfield.

 In alignment with our Conceptual Framework, Point Loma Nazarene University is committed to supporting our candidates as whole persons.
 Course professors and fieldwork partners will participate in the assessment of candidates’ knowledge, skills and dispositions in an effort to equip, transform and empower each individual personally and professionally.
 Dispositions of Noble Character will be addressed in each course and will be assessed in designated courses across all programs.
 Please see your syllabus and course professor for the assessment procedures in your course.